ykEddie/code-journal/README.md

 ## January 13th, 2022
 Goal: Update "website" and push it to GitHub
 Getting a login problem, not exactly sure what's wrong.
-A little frustrated ngl Adding and committing is getting etched into my memory now, just need to figure out this push problem
+A little frustrated ngl.
+Adding and committing is getting etched into my memory now, just need to figure out this push problem
 - Tried to push to git for the first time
 - Having a few problems